Medically reviewed by Angela Sheddan, FNP

 Most home remedies for ED can be sorted into two categories.
 The first consists of changes to your diet, lifestyle and habits.
 Most of these can and often will produce positive results, not only for your sexual performance but for your health and quality of life as a whole.

-The second consists of various herbs, minerals and natural supplements that are purported to improve blood flow and enhance sexual performance.
+The second consists of herbs, minerals, and natural dietary supplements that are purported to improve blood flow and enhance sexual performance.
 The scientific evidence for most of these is mixed, as we’ve explained in more detail below.

-If your ED is caused by a physical factor, such as obesity or hypertension, making changes to your diet and lifestyle may help to treat your symptoms and contribute to improvement in your sexual performance.
+If your ED is caused by a physical factor, such as obesity or hypertension, making changes to your diet and lifestyle may help to treat your symptoms and contribute to improvement in your erectile function and sex life.

-Certain lifestyle changes can also help to treat erection issues that stem from a psychological cause.
-For example, many cases of sexual dysfunction correlate with usage of porn.
+Certain lifestyle changes can also help to treat erection issues that stem from psychological causes.

 If you’re overweight or obese, losing weight may help to improve your cardiovascular health and make it easier to get an erection.